Many health care professionals spend time working extended hours and risking their own health.

-The uncertainty the virus brings, the risk of being exposed and making difficult decisions is creating extreme levels of anxiety and stress for those in the health care industry.
+These conditions can create high levels of anxiety and stress for those in the health care industry.

-One of the ways to help manage the stress is to practice mindfulness.
+One of the ways to help manage stress is to practice mindfulness.
 Mindfulness is a type of meditation where individuals take in moment-to-moment experiences as they come.
 It’s about noticing your thoughts and feelings, without judgment and without reacting to them.

-Better stress management
+Mindfulness for stress management

-Improved mental and physical health
+Mindfulness for improved mental and physical health

 Along with an impact on stress levels, mindfulness can have a positive effect on other physical and mental health areas.
 Mindfulness techniques have been used to help: